 2. ‘Losing it’ on your kids makes you a bad parent

-Have you ever got to the end of your rope and just lost it on your child?
-Maybe you lashed out because you were feeling out of control?
-Maybe you grabbed your child or shouted something.
+Have you ever got to the end of your rope and just lost it?
+Maybe you shouted because you were feeling out of control?
 If you have, you probably felt like the winner of the ‘Biggest Loser’ parent contest.
 You’re not!
 (And we have all done these things by the way, even me)!

 There is no such thing as a perfect parent (I know, you think you have seen them on Facebook.
 They don’t exist!).
 We are all going to be our worst self at some point as a parent.
 That is okay and is exactly what your child needs from you.